yahoo/panoptes/docs/System_Metrics.md

 One or more metrics failed to be collected due to an API or SNMP authentication failure.

 #### (2) Network Failure
-One or more metrics failed to be collected due to an API or SNMP connection exception.
+One or more metrics failed to be collected due to an API or SNMP connection failure.

 #### (3) Timeout
 The attempt to connect to the device timed out.
 Checking ACLs and connection to the device will usually help here.
 This